-Other income: Other income represents delayed compensation, consent or amendment fees, revolver fees, structuring fees and other miscellaneous fees received.
+Other income: Other income represents delayed compensation, consent or amendment fees, revolver fees, structuring fees, management fees from a non-controlled/affiliated investment and other miscellaneous fees received and are typically non-recurring in nature.
 Delayed compensation is income earned from counterparties on trades that do not settle within a set number of business days after trade date.
 Other income may also include fees from bridge loans.
-NMF Holdings may from time to time enter into bridge financing commitments, an obligation to provide interim financing to a counterparty until permanent credit can be obtained.
+The Company may from time to time enter into bridge financing commitments, an obligation to provide interim financing to a counterparty until permanent credit can be obtained.
 These commitments are short-term in nature and may expire unfunded.
-A fee is received by NMF Holdings for providing such commitments.
-Structuring fees are recognized as income when earned, usually when paid at the closing of the investment.
+A fee is received by the Company for providing such commitments.
+Structuring fees are recognized as income when earned, usually when paid at the closing of the investment and are non-refundable.

-NMFC's revenue recognition policies are as follows:
+Prior to the Restructuring, NMFC's revenue recognition policies were as follows:

-Revenue, expenses, and capital gains (losses): At each quarterly valuation date, NMF Holdings' investment income, expenses, net realized gains (losses), and net increase (decrease) in unrealized appreciation (depreciation) are allocated to NMFC based on its pro-rata interest in the net assets of NMF Holdings.
-This is recorded on NMFC's Statements of Operations.
-Realized gains and losses are recorded upon sales of NMFC's investments in NMF Holdings.
+Revenue, expenses, and capital gains (losses): At each quarterly valuation date, the Predecessor Operating Company's investment income, expenses, net realized gains (losses), and net increase (decrease) in unrealized appreciation (depreciation) were allocated to NMFC based on its pro-rata interest in the net assets of the Predecessor Operating Company.
+This was recorded on NMFC's Statements of Operations.
+Realized gains and losses are recorded upon sales of NMFC's investments in the Predecessor Operating Company.
 Net change in unrealized appreciation (depreciation) of investment in New Mountain Finance Holdings, L.L.C. is the difference between the net asset value per share and the closing price per share for shares issued as part of the dividend reinvestment plan on the dividend payment date.
-This net change in unrealized appreciation (depreciation) of investment in New Mountain Finance Holdings, L.L.C. includes the unrealized appreciation (depreciation) from the IPO.
-NMFC used the proceeds from its IPO and Concurrent Private Placement to purchase units in NMF Holdings at \$13.75 per unit (its IPO price per share).
-At the IPO date, \$13.75 per unit represented a discount to the actual net asset value per unit of NMF Holdings.
-As a result, NMFC experienced immediate unrealized appreciation on its investment in NMF Holdings.
+This net change in unrealized appreciation) of investment in New Mountain Finance Holdings, L.L.C. includes the unrealized appreciation (depreciation) from the IPO.
+NMFC used the proceeds from its IPO and Concurrent Private Placement to purchase units in the Predecessor Operating Company.
+At the IPO date, \$13.75 per unit (presented a discount to the actual net asset value per unit of the Predecessor Operating Company.
+As a result, NMFC experienced immediate unrealized appreciation on its investment.

-All expenses are paid and recorded by NMF Holdings.
-Expenses are allocated to NMFC based on pro-rata ownership interest.
-In addition, NMF Holdings paid all of the offering costs related to the IPO and subsequent offerings.
-NMFC has recorded its portion of the offering costs as a direct reduction to net assets and the cost of its investment in NMF Holdings.
+All expenses, including those of NMFC, were paid and recorded by the Predecessor Operating Company.
+Expenses were allocated to NMFC based on pro-rata ownership interest.
+In addition, the Predecessor Operating Company paid all of the offering costs related to the IPO and subsequent offerings.
+NMFC recorded its portion of the offering costs as a direct reduction to net assets and the cost of their investment in the Predecessor Operating Company.